-Who said Nilla Wafer and Banana Pudding had to be pedestrian?
-For a gussied-up guise good enough for guests, assemble this comfort food classic in a glass bowl.
-Or, for the ne plus ultra approach, a trifle bowl.
-Crystal will do in a pinch.
-Whatever the form, when you taste it, we think you’ll find that not a lot has changed since you last had this after-school classic ages ago.
+Vanilla wafer banana pudding.
+Not a lot has changed since you last had this after-school classic.
+It’s still easy.
+It’s still quick.
 It’s still gosh darned comforting as heck.
-(One thing that has changed, thankfully, is the fact that there are now nilla wafers on the market that don’t contain the dreaded high-fructose corn syrup, trans fats, or any other multi-syllabic and mysterious-sounding ingredients that we stumble to pronounce.
-Many thanks, Back to Nature Foods.)
+And here it’s better than ever before, made from scratch rather than from a box of instant pudding.
+One thing that has changed, thankfully, is the fact that there are now vanilla wafers on the market that don’t contain high-fructose corn syrup, trans fats, or any other multi-syllabic and mysterious-sounding ingredients that we stumble to pronounce.
+Many thanks, Back to Nature Foods.
+Originally published August 16, 2012.–Renee Schettler Rossi

 - 3 large egg yolks